Trump Orders Agencies To Reduce Regulations

 "Every regulation should have to pass a simple test," Trump said.
 "Does it make life better or safer for American workers or consumers?
 If the answer is no, we will be getting rid of it — and getting rid of it quickly."

 Trump says for years, he has heard complaints from corporate executives about overly burdensome regulations.
 Some of those executives joined the president in the Oval Office for the signing ceremony.
-Among those attending were leaders of Lockheed Martin, Johnson & Johnson, Dow Chemical and Campbell Soup.
+Among those attending were leaders of Lockheed Martin and Dow Chemical.

 "This executive order is one of many ways we're going to get real results when it comes to removing job-killing regulations and unleashing economic opportunity," Trump said.